nilmolne/Data-Science-in-R/README.md

 ## Projects

-1. Predicting Subscriptions at the Early Stage of the Trial Period
+**1. Predicting Subscriptions at the Early Stage of the Trial Period**

   * On this project I utilized machine learning and statistical models to examine and increase post-trial subscription likelihood for a SAAS company, building a better understanding of freetrialist behavior and providing direction for improvements in targeted outreach to best help marketing and product management teams with their strategies.

-  * Exploratory Data Analysis, Model selection, class imbalance, Model evaluation, ROC Curve analysis, Marketing strategies.
+  * Tasks involved in the project: Exploratory Data Analysis, Model selection, class imbalance, Model evaluation, ROC Curve analysis, Marketing strategy proposal...